 As you can see in this video…

 High-risk choking foods & how to serve them safely

 - Grapes need to be cut in quarters or at least length-wise.
 So, these won’t be appropriate until your baby has a pincer grasp and can pick up smaller pieces of food.

 - Hot dogs are the most common food that causes choking in small children.
 If you choose to feed your little one sausages of hot dogs, make sure you slice them the long way down the middle.

 - Nut butter is spread thinly on toast or crackers, as it can build up on the palate or form a seal on the windpipe if given by a spoon.

 - Foods with strings, like celery and pineapple, can be finely chopped.

 - Remove pits from fruit and chop small round fruits like grapes, cherry tomatoes and cherries.

-- You can also use a mesh feeder bag for choking hazards when your baby is starting out on solids.
-They’re good for foods like frozen blueberries or mandarin oranges that may be a choking hazard.
+- You can also use a mesh feeder bag for choking hazards when your baby starts out on solids.
+They’re suitable for foods like frozen blueberries or mandarin oranges that may be a choking hazard.